You are here:

 - Take a holistic approach rather than focusing on how to cover British values in individual subjects

 - Develop a strong school ethos which promotes British values

-On pages 5-6, the document explains the “understanding and knowledge expected of pupils” as a result of schools meeting the standard to respect ‘fundamental British values’.
+The Department for Education's (DfE's) non-statutory guidance on promoting British values in schools outlines the understanding and knowledge expected of pupils as a result of schools meeting the standard to respect ‘fundamental British values’.
 These include: